 Don’t allow payroll department employees to generate their own paychecks.
 They might add overtime wages when processing payroll.
 Run payroll for them or rotate responsibilities within a department.

 2. Ask employees to report suspicious behavior

-The ACFE’s Fraud in Small Business study found that action by whistleblowers is the most common and effective way that employers discover fraud in the workplace.
+Action by whistleblowers is a common and effective way that employers discover fraud in the workplace.
 The report found that 30% of small businesses detect fraud by receiving tips.